Economy of Minnesota: Industry and commerce

-Manufacturing was not left out, either.
+Manufacturing was not left out.
 The brass era automobile maker Dan Patch was founded in Minneapolis in 1911.

 Retail is represented by Target Corporation, Best Buy, and Supervalu, all headquartered in the Twin Cities.
 Southdale Center, the first fully enclosed and completely climate-controlled shopping mall in the United States opened on October 8, 1956, in the suburban city of Edina.
 The largest shopping mall in the United States, the Mall of America, is located in Bloomington.

 St. Jude Medical represents a growing biomedical industry spawned by university research, and Rochester is the headquarters of the world-famous Mayo Clinic.
 UnitedHealth Group is the second largest health insurance company in the U.S.

 Financial institutions include U.S. Bancorp, Ameriprise and Thrivent Financial for Lutherans.

 As might be expected in state with a love of the outdoors, boats and other recreational products are manufactured by a number of Minnesota companies, including Polaris Industries and Arctic Cat, who make snowmobiles and ATVs, Alumacraft Boat Company, and Lund Boats.

 Today, the most salient characteristic of the economy is its diversity; the relative outputs of its business sectors closely match the United States as a whole.